RichardCoffee/privacy-my-way/README.md

 ### Next Release
 * Upgrade:  update base plugin classes.

+### 1.5.2
+* Bugfix:  forced update on the Plugin Update Checker.
+Github lost it's files at some point, even though they still showed up in my own repo.
+* Bugfix:  updated a core plugin file classes/Trait/Attributes.

 ### 1.5.1
 * Bugfix: fixed issue where an array did not need to be passed through the function filtering active plugins.